franciscasf/Machine-Learning-G51/interface/README.md

 INSTRUCTIONS

-Run in your terminal the following commands:
+Run in the terminal the following commands:

 - In case you have not installed it previously python -m pip install streamlit